 The Committee on Religion and the Human Sciences engages in the humanistic study of religious traditions and phenomena, and studies literature and society in relation to religion.
 Faculty and students associated with the Committee give primacy to humanistic and social scientific methods of study that have become established in the academic community during the nineteenth and twentieth centuries.
 They examine, evaluate, and utilize many of the analytic tools and conceptual categories of the human sciences.
 Though each of the areas that constitutes part of the Committee may draw on both the methods and materials of the other areas, each has its own distinctive profile.
-History of Religions emphasizes historical, phenomenological, and comparative studies; Anthropology and Sociology of Religion concentrates on the social and cultural context of religious experiences, communities, and practices; and Religion and Literature focuses on the critical and interpretive study of literary texts.
+History of Religions emphasizes historical, phenomenological, and comparative studies; Anthropology and Sociology of Religion concentrates on the social and cultural context of religious experiences, communities, and practices; and Religion, Literature, and Visual Culture focuses on the critical and interpretive study of literary texts.

 Anthropology and Sociology of Religion

 The ASR area studies religious phenomena from a social scientific point of view.
 This view is based on the strategy to explain all social phenomena as if they were nothing but products of the dynamics of social relations.
 This perspective has been rather successful and has been appropriated by many other, especially historical, disciplines.
 However, it should not be mistaken for an ontological statement.

 The dynamics of social relations can be analyzed from a more social structuralist or a more culturalist perspective.
 Social structuralists (from systems theories to network theories) tend to explain cultural phenomena more or less as derivative of structures of social relations.
 Culturalists (from anthropological theories of culture to interpretative sociological approaches) maintain that structures of social relations and cultural structures of meaning mutually constitute and influence each other and therefore have to be studied in their dialectical relationship.